zienas/pms-v/HOWTO-DEPLOY.md

     quay_id TEXT,
     position_on_quay INTEGER,
-    geometry GEOMETRY(POLYGON, 4326), -- Store berth shape as a polygon FOREIGN KEY (port_id) REFERENCES ports(id) ON DELETE CASCADE );
+    geometry GEOMETRY(POLYGON, 4326), -- Store berth shape as a polygon radius NUMERIC(10, 2), -- The radius in meters, used for anchorages FOREIGN KEY (port_id) REFERENCES ports(id) ON DELETE CASCADE );